-- Check that the side stand operates smoothly.
-If the side stand is stiff or squeaky, clean the pivot area and lubricate the pivot bolt with clean grease. - 2.
-Check the spring for damage or loss of tension. - 3.
-Sit on the motorcycle, put the transmission in Neutral, and raise the side stand. - 4.
-Start the engine, pull the clutch lever in, and shift the transmission into gear.
+- 1. Park your motorcycle on its center stand on a firm, level surface. - 2.
+Check that the side stand operates smoothly.
+If the side stand is stiff or squeaky, clean the pivot area and lubricate the pivot bolt with clean grease. - 3.
+Check the spring for damage or loss of tension.

-5. Lower the side stand all the way.
+- 4. Sit on the motorcycle, put the transmission in Neutral, and raise the side stand. - 5.
+Start the engine, pull the clutch lever in, and shift the transmission into gear. - 6.
+Lower the side stand all the way.
 The engine should stop as you lower the side stand.
 If the engine doesn't stop, have your motorcycle inspected by your dealer.